camunda/camunda-docs-manual/content/introduction/telemetry.md

 * Database vendor and version
 * Application server vendor and version
+* JDK vendor and version

-Note: The application server information cannot be obtained in an embedded process engine setup where no web application (e.g. Tasklist, Cockpit, REST application) is deployed and used.
+The application server information cannot be obtained in an embedded process engine setup where no web application (e.g. Tasklist, Cockpit, REST application) is deployed and used.
+In case of Azul Zulu JDK, the vendor will be send as "Oracle Corporation" as it cannot be distinguished programmatically from an Oracle JDK.

 ### Usage Data